-Some of the strategy's proposals that may have the potential to impact Regulated Companies in the future include: (i) an independent review into water charging to advise on the role of metering and charging in the future and whether there is a need to move beyond the current system where companies in seriously water stressed areas may introduce mandatory metering where there is a clear case for doing so; (ii) new proposals to tackle surface water drainage; (iii) proposals to make the abstraction licensing system more able to cope with climate change in order to maintain a balance between demand for essential supplies and protection of wildlife and aquatic environments; and (iv) draft statutory Social and Environmental Guidance to Ofwat, which is currently laid before Parliament.
+Some of the strategy's proposals that may have the potential to impact Regulated Companies in the future include: (i) an independent review into water charging to advise on the role of metering and charging in the future and whether there is a need to move beyond the current system where companies in seriously water stressed areas may introduce mandatory metering where there is a clear case for doing so; (ii) new proposals to tackle surface water drainage (the draft Flood and Water Management Bill contains provisions to set national standards for sustainable drainage and end the automatic right of developers to connect to sewers for surface water drainage (see the section on "Sewer Flooding" below)); (iii) proposals to make the abstraction licensing system more able to cope with climate change in order to maintain a balance between demand for essential supplies and protection of wildlife and aquatic environments; and (iv) the statutory Social and Environmental Guidance to Ofwat, which was published in August 2008.
 The Guidance to Ofwat, together with the Statement of Obligations (a compendium of the key environmental and drinking water statutory obligations that was sent to all water and sewerage undertakers on 21 December 2007) were DEFRA's first contribution to the 2009 Periodic Review of water price limits by Ofwat.
-However, as the details of the scheme are yet to be developed, the potential impact of such a scheme is unclear.